 - Before and after handling food.

-- After having gone to the bathroom, after smoking, and after having coughed or sneezed.
+- After using the bathroom, smoking, coughing or sneezing.

-- After having touched a soiled surface and/or money.
+- After touching a soiled surface and/or money.

 AFTER THE EVENT

-- Organizers should keep a record of the participants registry for 28 days after the event.
+- Organizers should keep record of the participants’ registry for 28 days after the event.